 Sustained fiscal consolidation: Spain's budget deficit reduction is underscored by sustained revenue growth and a restraint in spending growth.
 These factors support steady improvements in the primary balance, offsetting moderate interest expense increases.
-The central government's strategy allows regional governments to maintain their fiscal positions without further tightening, supporting overall fiscal stability and policy implementation.
-The recent shift in Catalonia's government towards a closer alignment with national policies is likely to reduce fiscal uncertainties.
+The central government's strategy allows regional governments to maintain their fiscal positions without further tightening, supporting overall policy implementation.
+Spain's institutional framework has enabled a measured approach to fiscal consolidation, even amid persistent political fragmentation and repeated reliance on rollover budgets due to the absence of a parliamentary majority, with the country nonetheless demonstrating a strong track record in meeting its fiscal targets since 2020.